humio/humio2grafana/CONTRIBUTING.md

     ```bash
     npm install -g karma-cli
     ```
+2. Run tests.

-2. Run tests a single time
+    Either a single time:
     ```bash
     karma start --single-run
     ```
-    Or run tests at each change to code:
+    Or run tests continously at each change to the code:
     ```bash
     karma start
     ```